paganism/29_phones/README.md

 # Microservice for Search Index of Phone Numbers

+This service checks table for new phone numbers and normalizes it to "9291112233" format.
+In config.py you can set timeout between checkouts.
+Normalized phone numbers inserts into Orders.normalized_phone_number column.

+# How to run

-To export remote DB use:
+## To export remote DB use:
 ```
 $ pg_dump -C -h shopscore.devman.org -U score shop > dbexport.pgsql
 ```
-To create local DB connect to postgres user and via psql use:
+## To create local DB connect to postgres user and via psql use:
 ```
 postgres=# CREATE USER score with password 'Rysherat2';
 CREATE ROLE